Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 When the robot is powered on it will play every nerds favourite tune of retrogaming, The startup of the original Super Mario bros from the classic NES console.

+# Controls

+The robot can go forward and backwards.
+The robot can turn in any direction on a single spot just like a real tank.

+To turn left on a single spot the right tread rotates forward and the left tread rotates in the opposite direction.

+To turn right on a single spot the right tread rotates backwards and the left tread rotates forward.

+The robot can also change direction on the go without the need for stopping by using only one tread to allow it to move in the specified direction.

 # Batteries

-The robot is powered by 1 battery pack containing two 18650 lithium ions, which plugs directly to the L298N motor driver, which also delivers power to the arduino..
+The robot is powered by 1 battery pack containing a massive lead acid battery at 12 volts with a wopping 4,5 amps, which plugs directly to the L298N motor driver.
-In my case I use two 3.7 volt  18650 battries with 3000 MAh  Lithium ions but you can use your own depending on your motors on your chasis.
+The powerbank supplies power to the Arduino.

 # Note!